 Pain level: 6/10, according to Morrison

-Healing time: 6 months for a dermal piercing, 8-12 months for a surface piercing
+Healing time: 6 months for a surface anchor, 8-12 months for a surface bar, says Garcia

 Aftercare: Wash the piercing twice per day with a sterile saline solution until fully healed, and avoid anything that could irritate the fresh wound